YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

 - Master branch
 - No Dev branch
 - Feature branches
-  - will be deleted when Feature is done
+- Will be deleted when Feature is done
 - Push directly to master is not allowed, only with Pull-Request(GitHub, Bitbucket)/Merge-Request(Gitlab)
-  - Before a merge request, make sure you have rebased(not merge) you changed on top of the master branch.
+  - Before a merge request, make sure you have rebased(not merge) you changes on top of the master branch.
   - Before a merge request, combine all of your commits to one commit.
   - Keep them as small as possible.
-Large MergeRequest is a bad sign of a large task not splitter well to small independent parts.
+Large MergeRequest is a bad sign of a large task not divided well to small independent parts.
     - Commit often
 - Stop using GitBash.
 It doesn't make you more manly.
 GitKraken/SourceTree will save you tons of time.
 - Write good commit messages
   - for example "HotFix" - will be use for fast deploy
   - Generate a changelog from your git commit messages, it will make you and your team write understandable ones.
-- Make sure you .gitignore is covering all unnecessary files
+- Make .gitignore file is covering all unnecessary files
   - There are good .gitignore example for each project type.

 ## CI tool